MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan-ports-protocols.md

 VMM server to VMM guest agent (VM data channel) | 443:HTTPS | BITS data channel for file transfers<br/><br/>Inbound rule on machines running the agent<br/><br/> The VMM guest agent is a special version of the VMM agent.
 It's installed on VMs that are part of a service template and on Linux VMs (with or without a service template). | Can't modify
 VMM server to VMM guest agent (VM control channel) | 5985:WinRM | Control channel<br/><br/> Inbound rule on machines running the agent | Can't modify
 VMM host to host | 443:HTTPS | BITS data channel for file transfers<br/><br/> Inbound rule on hosts and VMM server | Modify in VMM setup
-VMM server to VWware ESXi servers/Web Services | 22:SFTP<br/><br/> Inbound rule on hosts | Can't modify VMM server to load balancer | 80:HTTP; 443:HTTPS | Channel used for load balancer management | Modify in load balancer provider
+VMM server to VMware ESXi servers/Web Services | 22:SFTP<br/><br/> Inbound rule on hosts | Can't modify VMM server to load balancer | 80:HTTP; 443:HTTPS | Channel used for load balancer management | Modify in load balancer provider
 VMM server to remote SQL Server database | 1433:TDS | SQL Server listener<br/><br/> Inbound rule on SQL Server | Modify in VMM setup
 VMM server to WSUS update servers | 80/8530:HTTP; 443/8531:HTTPS | Data and control channels<br/><br/> Inbound rule on WSUS server | Can't modify from VMM